Slide Bearings & Skidways

 J Bearings & T Bearings

 We manufacture specific J Bearings & T Bearings for subsea use.
-The bearings are used on SURF projects incorporating PLETS (Pipe Line End Terminals) where movement may occur between the pipe line/ riser assembly and mudmat.
+The bearings are used on projects incorporating PLETS (Pipe Line End Terminals) where movement may occur between the pipe line/ riser assembly and mudmat.

 We also supply PTFE plain and dimpled inserts to leading manufacturers of pot bearings for road and bridge applications.